tobek/laminae/notes.md

 ### Relational, Situational, Happenings

+- language where you can easily indicate things like how confident you are in something or whether you support it - LNP?
+    - https://en.wikipedia.org/wiki/Lojban "Lojban has a fully developed set of metalinguistic and emotional attitude indicators that supplant much of the baggage of aspect and mood found in natural languages, but most clearly separate indicative statements from the emotional communication associated with those statements.
+This might lead to freer expression and consideration of ideas, since stating an idea can be distinguished from supporting that idea.
+The set of possible indicators is also large enough to provide specificity and clarity of emotions that is difficult in natural languages."
 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
 LED?)
-- a city where there is some wild price you have to pay - like having something tattooed on your body (inspired by Palimpsest book) NEC NEP
+- a city where there is some wild price you have to pay - like having something tattooed on your body (inspired by Palimpsest book) NEC NEP CED
 - Some kind of super complex interlocking yoga that I can make IRL - NED or NEP
 - to watch yourself spill into the chasm (NGP)
 - "But what is the point of soft without hard, or weight without lightness?
 In Japan the philosophy of the relative value of things is carried so far that in ceremonial tea-making there's a little cloth they use, which they handle as if it were the weightiest thing in the world.
 Light things are handled as if they're heavy, heavy things as if they're weightless - in this way one finds an almost complete control over nature instead of being dominated by it!" - Noguchi NEP